etaty/rediscala/README.md

 * [benchmark result from scalameter](http://bit.ly/12QZsRs)
 * [sources directory](https://github.com/etaty/rediscala/tree/master/src/benchmark/scala/redis/bench)

-The hardware used is a macbook retina (Intel Core i7, 2.6 GHz, 4 cores, 8 threads, 8GB)
+The hardware used is a macbook retina (Intel Core i7, 2.6 GHz, 4 cores, 8 threads, 8GB) running the sun/oracle jvm 1.6

 You can run the bench with :